SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Standalone_Cassandra_Backup_Tool.md

 ## Restoring a Cassandra backup

-As restoring a Cassandra backup requires files to be moved, this cannot be done using the Standalone Cassandra Backup Tool.
+As restoring a Cassandra backup requires files to be moved, this cannot be done using the Standalone Cassandra Backup tool.

 Proceed as follows to restore a Cassandra backup: